 Fund Expenses.
 The Funds are responsible for their own operating expenses.
-Pursuant to an Operating Expenses Limitation Agreement between the Adviser and the Trust, on behalf of each Fund, the Adviser has contractually agreed to waive its management fees, and pay Fund expenses in order to ensure that Total Annual Fund Operating Expenses (excluding AFFE, leverage/borrowing interest, interest expense, dividends paid on short sales, taxes, brokerage commissions and extraordinary expenses) do not exceed 0.79% of the average daily net assets of the ESG Fund.
+Pursuant to an Operating Expenses Limitation Agreement between the Adviser and the Trust, on behalf of each Fund, the Adviser has contractually agreed to waive its management fees, and pay Fund expenses in order to ensure that Total Annual Fund Operating Expenses (excluding AFFE, leverage/borrowing interest, interest expense, dividends paid on short sales, taxes, brokerage commissions and extraordinary expenses) do not exceed 0.79% of the average daily net assets of the Equity Fund, and 0.79% of the average daily net assets of the ESG Fund.
 Fees waived and expenses paid by the Adviser may be recouped by the Adviser for a period of 36 months following the month during which such fee waiver and/or expense payment was made, if such recoupment can be achieved without exceeding the expense limit in effect at the time the fee waiver and/or expense payment occurred and at the time of recoupment.
-The Operating Expenses Limitation Agreement is indefinite but cannot be terminated through at least November 28, 2024.
+The Operating Expenses Limitation Agreement is indefinite but cannot be terminated through at least November 28, 2025.
 Thereafter, the agreement may be terminated at any time upon 60 days' written notice by the Board or the Adviser, with the consent of the Board.

-As a result of the Operating Expenses Limitation Agreement the Adviser has with the Funds, the Adviser was effectively paid a management fee of 0.70% (including expense recoupment) and 0.46% (net of fee waivers) of the Equity Fund's and ESG Fund's average daily net assets, respectively, for the fiscal year ended July 31, 2023.
+As a result of the Operating Expenses Limitation Agreement the Adviser has with the Funds, the Adviser was effectively paid a management fee of 0.68% (net of fee waivers) and 0.41% (net of fee waivers) of the Equity Fund's and ESG Fund's average daily net assets, respectively, for the fiscal year ended July 31, 2024.

-A discussion regarding the basis of the Board's approval of the Advisory Agreement is available in the Funds' annual report to shareholders for the period ended July 31, 2023.
+A discussion regarding the basis of the Board's approval of the Advisory Agreement is available in the Funds' annual report to shareholders for the period ended July 31, 2024.